Rituu04/Employee-Management-System/README.md

 ## Project Overview

 Employee Management System is a Java-based desktop application developed to manage employee records efficiently.
-The system provides an easy-to-use interface for storing, viewing, updating, and deleting employee information.
+It provides an easy-to-use interface for adding, viewing, updating, and deleting employee information.

-The main objective of this project is to reduce manual work and maintain employee details digitally with proper database management.
+The main objective of this project is to reduce manual work and maintain employee details digitally using database management.

----

 ## Features